jhower786/imathas_web_guide/index.md

        <img class="livepollimg" src="./img/heatmappic2.png" alt="sample picture" > <br> <br>

       3. Finally, place one circle or multiple circles to mark the region where students can click on the picture to get the question scored as correct.
-You can control the radius of the circle with the slider, however you must set the radius before place the circle.
+You can control the radius of the circle with the slider, however you must set the radius before placing the circle.
 Different circles are allowed to have different radii: <br>
       <img class="livepollimg" src="./img/heatmappic3.png" alt="sample picture" > <br> <br>

-      4. After the question is run, you can see results, which will appear like this: <br>
+      4. After the question is run, you can see student results, which will appear like this: <br>
       <img class="livepollimg" src="./img/heatmappic4.png" alt="sample picture" > <br> <br>

      </div>
     </li>